eigerco/solana-spec/gossip-protocol-spec.md

 ### PruneMessage
-It is sent to peers with a list of nodes that should be pruned.
-No more push messages from pruned nodes should be sent by the recipient of this message to the origin.
+It is sent to peers with a list of origin nodes that should be pruned.
+No more push messages from pruned origin nodes should be sent by the recipient of this prune message to its sender.

 | Data | Type | Size | Description |
 |------|:----:|:----:|-------------|